-In the high tide and low tide chart, we can see that the first high tide was at 5:06 am and the next high tide at 5:45 pm.
-The first low tide was at 11:37 am and the next low tide will be at 11:25 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 2:30 am and the next high tide will be at 2:49 pm.
+The first low tide will be at 8:00 am and the next low tide at 8:52 pm.

 The lunar phase is a Waxing Gibbous.
-Today we had 14 hours and 30 minutes of sun.
-The solar transit was at 1:06 pm and the length of time the moon will be visible will be 9 hours and 42 minutes.
+Today we will have 11 hours and 46 minutes of sun.
+The solar transit will be at 1:19 pm and the length of time the moon will be visible will be 13 hours and 39 minutes.

-The tidal coefficient today is 92.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 96 to end the day with a tidal coefficient of 100.
-The tide heights today are 1.3 ft, 0.0 ft, 1.3 ft and 0.3 ft.
+The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 42 to end the day with a tidal coefficient of 47.
+The tide heights today are 1.0 ft, 0.3 ft, 1.0 ft and 0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Clifton Beach (Smith Point) which is of 1.6 ft and a minimum height of -0.3 ft.

-The solunar fishing calendar in Clifton Beach (Smith Point) tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Clifton Beach (Smith Point) tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Clifton Beach (Smith Point).
 The times are generated in local time in Maryland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: